Automatic, high-order, and adaptive algorithms for Brillouin zone integration: Adaptive integration preliminaries

 \subsection{Gauss quadrature}

 The Gauss quadrature rule is given by

 where $x_j$ and $w_j$ are the nodes and weights of the rule, respectively.
 The rapid convergence properties of Gauss quadrature make it a standard tool for the integration of smooth, non-periodic functions.
 In particular, it is the unique $p$-node quadrature rule which integrates polynomials up to degree $2p-1$ exactly.
-The following theorem describes the error for analytic functions \cite[Thm 4.5]{trefethen08}, and should be compared with Theorem \ref{thm:ptr}.
-We state the result for the standard interval $a = -1$, $b = 1$. \begin{theorem} If $f$ is analytic in the region bounded by the ellipse with foci $\pm 1$ and major and minor semiaxis lengths summing to $\rho > 1$, with $\abs{f(z)} \leq M$, then for any $p \geq 1$,
+The following theorem describes the error for analytic functions \cite[Thm 4.5]{trefethen08}, \cite{rabinowitz69}, and should be compared with Theorem \ref{thm:ptr}.
+We state the result for the standard interval $a = -1$, $b = 1$. \begin{theorem} If $f$ is analytic in the region bounded by the ellipse with foci $\pm 1$ and major and minor semiaxis lengths summing to $\rho > 1$, with $\abs{f(z)} \leq C$, then for any $p \geq 1$,

 \end{theorem} As for the PTR, we find exponential convergence for functions which can be analytically continued to a neighborhood of the interval, with rate depending on the distance to the closest singularity.
+We note, however, that the PTR is superior for functions which are also periodic \cite{hale08}.